My Erasmus Adventure in Paris: Six Months That Changed Everything

 April 2nd: Discovering Paris's Food Scene

 My fancy ramen experience opened my eyes to how Paris has embraced global cuisine while maintaining its culinary identity.
 Sometimes the best cultural immersion happens over a perfectly crafted bowl of noodles.
-[Detail the ramen restaurant, the quality of food, and how it compared to your expectations of Parisian dining.]
+The place was tucked into a small street, with a queue that barely moved and a counter you squeezed up to.
+The broth was the kind of thing you sit quietly through, and it was a good reminder that Paris is not only baguettes and steak frites — it's a city that quietly does almost every cuisine very well.

 April 16th: Birthday Celebrations in the City of Light